 Who needs to be compliant?

-PCI DSS is an industry standard.
+PCI DSS is an industry standard that applies to anyone who stores, processes, or transmits cardholder data.
 If you are licensed by or accept payments for or on behalf of any of the participating members of PCI SSC, you must comply with the standards they publish.
 Each member is individually responsible for enforcement and may have different requirements for proving compliance, though traditionally they all follow the published standard.

 Is WP Engine PCI compliant?

-Since PCI DSS applies to “entities that store, process, and/or transmit cardholder data,” the easiest way to comply with the standard is to avoid storing, processing, or transmitting any cardholder data.
-Even if you host an e-commerce site, there are third-party payment processors who can accept and process credit card payments on your behalf, meaning you can manage your e-commerce site without ever needing access to protected cardholder data.
-Some examples of third-party payment processors include Authorize.net, Braintree, Payeezy, PayPal Pro, and Stripe.
-Such third-party payment processors maintain information about their own compliance and can help you with any PCI reporting or attestation requirements.
+Since PCI DSS applies to “entities that store, process, and/or transmit cardholder data,” the easiest way to address the standard is to simply avoid storing, processing, or transmitting cardholder data.
+If you host an e-commerce site, there are third-party payment processors who can accept and process credit card payments on your behalf.
+Some examples include Authorize.net, Braintree, Payeezy, PayPal Pro, and Stripe.

 Do I have to use a third-party payment processor?